 - Satisfactory performance

-Type of compressor & method of lubrication used will decide the type of sealing Technology.
+The type of compressor & method of lubrication used will decide the type of sealing Technology.
 Sealing System can be divided into two classes based on the type lubrication:

 - Liquid Lubricated